-Succeeding in Temperature Controlled Direct to Consumer Fulfillment
+Succeeding in Temp.
+Controlled Direct to Consumer Fulfillment

 We have seen it play out time and time again.
 A client calls in with an amazing product that has all of the traits of a successful product launch.
 The product is unique and wanted, the brand packaging is creative, it is available online and the web site is ready for business.
 However, after exploring the details with the client, it appears that they are not as close to launch as they may have originally thought.